Badger-analyst/Goal-One-script-that-checks-basic-security-posture/README.md

 For best results, run as Administrator.

 This is not a replacement for enterprise security tools, but a quick health check.

+microsoft-cloud-security-checklist-2025

+Inside:

+README.md → Markdown checklist (easy for IT staff to use).

+(Optional) checklist.ps1 → PowerShell script that pulls Azure Secure Score, checks MFA status, and exports results to CSV.

+.gitignore → Standard PowerShell/Windows template.